HeatherPeri/Portfolio/README.md

 * Mobile-friendliness: you don't need advanced responsive styles, but you should ensure that your portfolio page is still readable on different screen sizes

-* Readability: make sure the font size is large enough to read, and that the colors don't cause eye strain.

 ### Suggested: Update Portfolio -- Employer Competitive